ellemouton/website/content/posts/taproot-chan-txs.md

 output would require two signatures created completely independently of each other, in Taproot channels, the signatures are created in an interactive manner between the peers.
-I will cover the details of how exactly this affects the interaction between the peers in the next blog post.
+I will cover the details of how exactly this affects the interaction between the peers in a future blog post.

 # Commitment Transaction Outputs